ericandrewlewis/say-yes-to-https/how-https-works.md

 **Server identification** ensures that a user only connects to a website if it can prove to be the one it claims.
 This means a man-in-the-middle attacker cannot impersonate the website.
 Server identification is verified with a **certificate** and **public key encryption**.

-A **certificate authority** (CA) validates that an organization has ownership of a domain, and then issues a certificate for the domain.
+A site owner requests a certificate from a **certificate authority**, or **CA**, for a domain.
+The CA confirms the person has control over the domain (through various means), and then issues a certificate.

 When a client initiates a connection to an HTTPS server, the server responds with its certificate.
 A certificate contains a **digital signature** of the issuing CA and the **web server's public key**.